API Definition

 API vs. Web Service

-There are basically two types of web services:
+There are two primary types of web services:

 Benefits of Using APIs